Cerendastanoglu/low-stock-alert-app/FORECASTING_FEATURES.md

 # 🔮 AI-Powered Stock Forecasting Features

 ## Overview
-Enhanced the low stock alert app with intelligent forecasting capabilities that predict when products will run out of stock based on sales velocity analysis.
+Enhanced Spector with intelligent forecasting capabilities that predict when products will run out of stock based on sales velocity analysis.

 ## 🆕 New Features